below applies only to May Undergraduate Commencement.

 Any student that misses the deadline

-will have to go through the appeals process with the Registrar’s Office.
+will have to go through the Ticket Appeal Process with the Registrar’s Office.
 Upon

 the appeals request, you may be requested to submit information that they